FasterXML/woodstox/README.md

 * Group id: `com.fasterxml.woodstox`
 * Artifact id: `woodstox-core`
-* Latest published version: 6.2.4 (2021-02-11)
+* Latest published version: 6.2.6 (2021-04-19)

-Note that Maven id has changed since Woodstox 4.x.
+Note that Maven id has changed since Woodstox 4.x but API is still compatible (despite nominal major version upgrade -- major version upgrades in this case were only due to package coordinate changes)

 ## Requirements

 Woodstox 5 and above require Java 6 (JDK 1.6); as well as Stax API that is included in JDK.
 The only other mandatory dependency is [Stax2 API](../../../stax2-api), extended API implemented by Woodstox and some other Stax implementations (like [Aalto](../../../aalto-xml).

 Optional dependency is [Multi-Schema Validator (MSV)](https://github.com/kohsuke/msv) that is needed if using XML Schema or RelaxNG validation functionality

 ## License

-Woodstox 5.x is licensed under [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.txt) license.
+Woodstox 4.x and above licensed under [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.txt) license.

 ## Documentation etc